 Consider that more virgin plastic products were made in the past 15 years than in the entire 20th century.
 With 20% of plastic becoming litter, more pollution is flowing into nature.
 We can control high-risk plastics through six main paths: Ban, Phase-Out, Reduce, Redesign, Recirculate and Manage.

-However, negotiators recognize businesses rely on certainty and risk reduction to plan for the future.
-Thus, a treaty goal is to ensure all governments and businesses play by the same, binding rules for plastic production, reuse and disposal.
-This will make it easier and more cost effective for all manner of businesses to realize their full potential to make an impact.
+However, negotiators recognize that businesses rely on certainty and risk reduction to plan for the future.
+Thus, a treaty goal is to ensure all governments and businesses play by the same, binding rules for plastic production, reuse, and disposal.
+This will make it easier and more cost-effective for all types of businesses to realize their full potential to make an impact.

-- Engage employees, suppliers and producers to reduce use of high-risk and single-use plastic products, and source more sustainable solutions from raw materials to packaging.
+- Engage employees, suppliers, and producers to reduce the use of high-risk and single-use plastic products, and source more sustainable solutions from raw materials to packaging.

-- Reduce company’s impact on nature by eliminating unnecessary plastic, improving sustainability of plastic necessary to keep our food fresh and our hospitals safe, and advocating for policies that support sound reuse and recycling infrastructure.
+- Reduce companies’ impacts on nature by eliminating unnecessary plastic, improve the sustainability of plastic necessary to keep food fresh and hospitals safe, and advocate for policies that support sound reuse and recycling infrastructure.

 - Eliminate unnecessary plastic through business model innovation, reduction, and substitution.